jagprog5/dev-guide/README.md

 The simplest solution which fullfills requirements is the correct solution (axiom 2 of [axiomatic design](https://en.wikipedia.org/wiki/Axiomatic_design)).
-Complexity breeds more complexity, as it requires a larger mental load to break apart a large solution and describe it in a better way before changes can be made.
+Complexity breeds complexity, as it requires a larger mental load to break apart a complex solution and describe it in a better way.

 In the short term, it is always easier to staple a feature on top of an existing project.
 It is harder, but sometime necessary, to rethink the existing solution